Reds vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have won in 17, or 42.5%, of the 40 contests they have been named as odds-on underdogs this year.
+- The Reds have been chosen as underdogs in 41 games this year and have walked away with the win 18 times (43.9%) in those games.

-- Cincinnati has a record of 5-8 in games where sportsbooks have it as underdogs of at least +150 on the moneyline.
+- Cincinnati has a record of 5-8 in games where bookmakers have it as underdogs of at least +145 on the moneyline.

-- The Reds are 3-2-0 against the spread in their five games with a line set by sportsbooks this season.
+- The Reds are 4-2-0 against the spread in their six games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.